hhawkens/FlexSpline/README.md

 ## Installation:

-Copy the root folder ("FlexPline") into your project's plugin folder.
+Copy the root folder ("FlexSpline") into your project's plugin folder.

 Inside the editor check under "Edit->Plugins->Project->Spline" whether it has been successfully installed.